Roxxers/roxbot/docs/commands.md

 ```

 !!! note
-    With custom commands, it is important to remember that "" is used to pass any text with spaces as one thing.
+    With custom commands, it is important to remember that "" is used to pass any text with spaces as one argument.
 If the output you want requires the use of these characters, surround your output with """this""" instead.

 #### ;custom edit